Built-in Agents

 Why two agents, not one

 Section titled “Why two agents, not one”Separating the write-capable agent from the read-only one is a deliberate safety boundary.
-The auditor runs on every review, so it handles more documents and more contexts per week than the assistant does.
-Keeping it read-only means a review session can never accidentally mutate state.
+The auditor runs on every review, so it handles more documents and contexts per week than the assistant.
+Keeping it read-only means a review session can never accidentally mutate state — which is also why it can run in the background and be triggered proactively across a large knowledge base without blocking your work.

 Next steps

-Section titled “Next steps”- Intent commands — the user-facing commands that call these agents.
+Section titled “Next steps”- Commands — the 7 user-facing commands that call these agents.